When you're not doing rituals: BNXN says as Burna spends millions on new Ferrari

 In a video sighted online, BNXN was seen with the African giant questioning him on his source of wealth as they examined the new car.

-BNXN ueged Burna to open up a school and teach how it is done because he's pretty sure the Odogwu was not into money rituals.
+BNXN urged Burna to open up a school and teach how it is done because he's pretty sure the Odogwu was not into money rituals.

+I left my girlfriends and got a new baby: Singer Timaya declares as he splashes millions on Ferrari ride

 PAY ATTENTION: Follow us on Instagram - get the most important news directly in your favourite app!